 Using Reels in the Algorithm

-So far, Reels is working a lot like the For You page on TikTok.
+So far, Reels is working a lot like the For You page on TikTok, although not as on point.
 Use hashtags in your caption and hope for the best!
 The more engagement you get the better your chances are of ending up on the Explore page.
 If you end up on the Explore page, you have the chance to go viral.
+Don’t forget to monetize from your Reels!
+Because even if you don’t go viral, you could still generate lots of revenue.

-Check out Ariel’s latest book Ultimate Guide to Music Publicity for more marketing tips and tricks!
+Liked this post?
+Check out Ariel’s latest book Ultimate Guide to Music Publicity for more marketing guides, tips, and tricks!